Sessa Aurunca: Tourism

 Baia Domizia is a small resort town included in the comune of Sessa Aurunca.
 The village was built since 1964 and is located near the river Garigliano, inside an Italian pine forest and nice volcanic sand beaches.
 It is a holiday town with 7 mi of private beaches.
 The village offers a superb combination of sea, sand and sightseeing.
 Baia Domizia gained the status as a main destination of summer tourism on the Litorale Domizio and is one of the best known seaside resorts in Campania Region.

+The Real Ferdinando Bridge is a suspension bridge over the River Garigliano.
+It was the first iron catenary suspension bridge built in Italy, and one of the earliest in continental Europe.
+This bridge, which was technologically advanced for its age, was built in 1832 by the Bourbon Kingdom of Two Sicilies.
+The engineer who designed the bridge was Luigi Giura.

 Transportation

 Sessa Aurunca is connected by railway to Naples and Rome.